Program Policies

 Available Drug or Alcohol Counseling and Rehabilitation Services

-UMHB Counseling, Testing and Health Services offers confidential and anonymous referral information regarding community substance abuse resources.
-UMHB Counseling, Testing & Health Services’ Alcohol and Drug Education Program offers a variety of educational programs related to college students and the use of alcohol or other drugs.
-Printed information and confidential educational consultations are available to students to assist them with alcohol and/or other drug-related questions or concerns.
-For information on the health risks of alcohol and drugs, click here.
+UMHB Student Counseling Services offer confidential and anonymous referral information regarding community substance abuse resources.
+UMHB Student Counseling, Services’ Alcohol and Drug Education Program provides a variety of educational programs related to college students and the use of alcohol or other drugs.
+Printed information and confidential educational consultations are available to students to assist with alcohol and other drug-related questions or concerns.
+Call (254) 295-4696 or go to the UMHB Student Services office (8 a.m. to 5 p.m. weekdays) in the Mabee Student Success Center to obtain information, request assistance, or schedule an appointment.

 Academic Standards (A3.15a)